tink-crypto/tink/docs/PRIMITIVES.md

 - use context\_info as "CtxInfo"-input for HKDF (if the implementation uses HKDF as key derivation function, cf.
   [RFC 5869](https://tools.ietf.org/html/rfc5869)).

+Furthermore, the DataEncapsulationMechanism can be achieved using either an Aead primitive or a Determinisitic Aead.

 Minimal properties: